A21 Tonbridge to Pembury Dualling

 The scheme runs through the High Weald an area inhabited by man for at least 6000 years.
 There is evidence of Iron Age, Roman and Medieval activity in the wider landscape.
 The High Weald landscape is formed of small fields and woodlands dating from Medieval and Saxon periods and the scheme has been designed to retain this historic form of the landscape.

 So that the scheme has no effect on the Castle Hill Iron Age hillfort it will be necessary to demolish a Grade II listed farmhouse and barn.
 As a condition of the planning consent we will photograph and record the buildings before demolition and the barn will be carefully taken down and re-erected at a historic buildings museum.
-(The farmhouse itself is not unique and has been altered a lot during its lifetime, so does not warrant re-erection).

 Business Case - Information correct as at December 2010

 A21 Tonbridge to Pembury Dualling Public Exhibition Information

 Revised Environmental Statement 2013 - Addendum - May 2013

 The Highways Agency's Full Statement of Case in respect of the applications for demolition of listed buildings issued under Rule 6 of the Town and Country Planning (Inquiries Procedure) (England) Rules 2000.

 The Highways Agency's Full Statement of Case in respect of the draft Orders under the Highways Act 1980 issued under Rule 6 of the Highways (Inquiries Procedure) Rules 1994 and Rule 7 of the Compulsory Purchase (Inquiries Procedure) Rules 2007.

 Public Inquiry Notice for the A21 Tonbridge to Pembury Dualling scheme.

 A21 Tonbridge to Pembury Dualling Pre Inquiry Meeting Notice - 1 March 2013